Robert Mugabe: Childhood: 1924–1945

 Robert Gabriel Mugabe was born on 21 February 1924 at the Kutama Mission village in Southern Rhodesia's Zvimba District.
-His father, Gabriel Matibiri, was a carpenter while his mother Bona was a Christian catechist for the village children.
-They had been trained in their professions by the Jesuits, the Roman Catholic religious order which had established the mission.
+His father, Gabriel Matibiri, was a carpenter, while his mother Bona was a Christian catechist for the village children.
 Bona and Gabriel had six children: Miteri (Michael), Raphael, Robert, Dhonandhe (Donald), Sabina, and Bridgette.
-They belonged to the Zezuru clan, one of the smallest branches of the Shona tribe.
+They belonged to the Zezuru clan, one of the smallest branches of the Shona people.
 Mugabe's paternal grandfather was Chief Constantine Karigamombe, alias "Matibiri", a powerful figure who served King Lobengula in the 19th century.
 Through his father, he claimed membership of the chieftaincy family that has provided the hereditary rulers of Zvimba for generations.

 The Jesuits were strict disciplinarians and under their influence Mugabe developed an intense self-discipline, while also becoming a devout Catholic.
 Mugabe excelled at school, where he was a secretive and solitary child, preferring to read, rather than playing sports or socialising with other children.
 He was taunted by many of the other children, who regarded him as a coward and a mother's boy.

 In about 1930 Gabriel had an argument with one of the Jesuits, and as a result the Mugabe family was expelled from the mission village by its French leader, Father Jean-Baptiste Loubière.
 The family settled in a village about 7 mi away; the children were permitted to remain at the mission primary school, living with relatives in Kutama during term-time and returning to their parental home on weekends.
 Around the same time, Robert's older brother Raphael died, likely of diarrhoea.
 In early 1934, Robert's other older brother, Michael, also died, after consuming poisoned maize.
 Later that year, Gabriel left his family in search of employment in Bulawayo.
 He subsequently abandoned Bona and their six children and established a relationship with another woman, with whom he had three further offspring.